iotdomain/iotdomain-standard/iotconnect-standard.md

 ## \$create: Create Node

-Publishers where users can create and delete nodes subscribe to this command.
-For example to add a new ip camera, the ip camera publisher can be told to create a new node for a new camera where nodeId is the camera ID.
+Publishers where users can create and delete nodes subscribe to this message type.
+For example to add a new ip camera, the ip camera publisher can be told to create a new node for a new camera where nodeId is the new camera ID.

-Address:  **\{zone}/\{publisherId}/\{nodeId\}/\$create**
+Address:  **\{domain}/\{publisherId}/\{nodeId}/\$create**

 The message structure: